peggyjs/peggy/README.md

 must be balanced.

 The _global initializer_ is executed once and only once, when the generated parser is loaded (through a `require` or an `import` statement for instance).
-It is the ideal location to require, to import or to declare utility functions to be used in rule actions and semantic predicates.
+It is the ideal location to require, to import, to declare constants, or to declare utility functions to be used in rule actions and semantic predicates.

 The _per-parse initializer_ is called before the generated parser starts parsing.
 The code inside the _per-parse initializer_ can access the input